rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 28-Fetch Folio postings from each window

 Use this API to fetch Folios from each window.

-Remember there are 3 Windows which should have Charges (Balances)
+> Remember if you did the advanced labs there will 3 Windows which should have Charges (Balances)

-## 29-Post Payment on each Window 1
+## 29a-Post Payment on each Window 1 (Only if you have OPI Cloud Active)

 1. Use this API to post payment against the folio on each Window.
 There should be no balance left.
 Window 1 should be paid against Credit Card.

-## 29b-Post Payment on each Window 1 with OPI inactive OPTIONAL
+## 29b-Post Payment on each Window 1 (Only if you have OPI Cloud Inactive or to pay cash)

 _Note_ Use this only if OPI is not active (see [step 15](#15-convert-pan-into-token)).
 This configuration will not be supported in the future.

 1. Use this API to post payment against the folio on each Window.
 There should be no balance left.
 Window 1 should be paid against Cash.

-## 30-Post Payment on each Window 2
+## 30-Post Payment on each Window 2 (Advanced Optional Lab)

 Use this API to post payment against the folio on each Window.
 There should be no balance left

 1. Window 2 should be paid against the payment Method determined in step 12a, which is invoiced to Company

-## 31-Post Payment on each Window 3
+## 31-Post Payment on each Window 3 (Advanced Optional Lab)

 Use this API to post payment against the folio on each Window.
 There should be no balance left